ProfJake/Assignment2/README.md

 go back and get the notes from a fellow student or watch the lecture video (if there is one available).

+This lab activity will introduce to a common Javascript design pattern, while also giving you practice in writing an Object Definition, and creating an NPM module (both main concepts of this week).

+*If you prefer to do this assignment in ES5 syntax, you can checkout the master branch via **git**.
+From your terminal run*

+       git checkout master

+Otherwise, go ahead and take a look at the **trackerService.js** file inside the **tracker** directory.
+There have been some changes that should be reviewed.

+Primarily, the trackerService was turned into an Object Definition (in this case using class notation) and much of the logic that was done in the driver/ index.js in the previous lab was moved into the Object Definition.
+This object represents a "tracker" or record of some activity (walking or running).

+You'll also notice that the functions for calculating the calories burned while walking or running have been turned into function objects.
+This makes it easy to make references to them inside of the tracker definition.
+You'll notice that the constructor sets the "exercise" property reference to one of them, depending on what string is passed in.
+We'll call these the **exercise objects**

+This exposes a specific concept.
+Consider the trackerService object.
+The only thing that differentiates a walking trackerService and a running trackerService is that the number of calories burned by each is calculated with a different formula.

+This means that the trackerService object has some behavior (calculating calories burned) that is dependent upon data that it will not receive until it is created at execution time.
+This idea is called **Dependency Injection**.
+When the object is created we "inject" it with some data (in this case, a string value representing the type of exercise) and it determines what function object it will need for calculations.
+This concept will pop up again and again in javascript so we need to practice it now.

 The improvements made to the trackerService are good.
-But the problem is we are not strictly following good OO design here.
-The Strategy pattern implemented is actually dependent on some data we are recieving during construction.
-It is a "State dependent" strategy.
-Further, we have to make sure that our current module  "knows" a lot about that state.
-For every exercise (formula) that we add, we have to use a new constructor for that function Object and we need a new if statement to see what kind of function Object we should create.
+But the problem is we are not strictly following good design here.
+For every new exercise (formula) that we want to add, we first have to create a new exercise object, then we need a new if statement to determine what string might have been entered, and choose the appropriate object to assign.
+None of this has anything to do with recording the metadata of the activity.

-It would be better for us to *encapsulate* that state and strategy dependent behavior in its own module.
+It would be better for us to *encapsulate* all of this exercise stuff into its own Exercise class.
 That way we can simplify the code in trackerService to just make a regular constructor call.
+Plus, if we ever wanted to, we could easily re-use the Exercise class.
 So that's what you are going to do!

 DIRECTIONS: